542 Liberty St, Hanson, MA 02341, USA

 Owned By: Town of Hanson

-Small pond near Hanson Town Hall, suitable for fishing and paddling.
-The island within it is privately owned.
+Located next to the Hanson Town Hall, Wampatuck Pond is suitable for fishing, paddling and seasonal ice skating.
 You’ll find a ramp and access for small boats here.
-Seasonal ice skating.
 Swimming is not permitted.
+The island within the pond is privately owned.
 For trail access, visit Veterans Memorial Town Forest – Hanson, immediately adjacent.

 Features